Duplicate Account Detection

 What Duplicate Accounts Cost Your Business

-Multiple account creation doesn't just waste resources — it actively degrades the experience for your legitimate users and undermines the features you've built.
+Multiple account creation doesn't just waste resources.
+It actively degrades the experience for your legitimate users and undermines the features you've built.

 Distorted metrics